JackBeNimbleBeQuick/simpleshop/README.md

   - Make the installation work both for tsc and webpack at the command line.
 The first iteration was providing a new gulp implementation the following will be next
     - Current webpack.config.js has issues that are being worked on..
     - Current tsconfig.json still needs a round of proofing

+#### Thanks for playing, do not forget your bobble heads as you head for the gates
+  - It does amaze me that even in a little ditty such as this ... how much node from all sorts of mostly unknown sources gets inserted to the mix...
+8^) breath deep and enjoy the view... and do not step on the snakes.... they really for some reason do not like that...